Werton

-Werton de Almeida Rêgo (born 16 September 2003), simply known as Werton, is a Brazilian footballer who plays for Flamengo as a forward.
+Werton de Almeida Rêgo (born 16 September 2003), simply known as Werton, is a Brazilian footballer who plays as a forward for Liga Portugal 2 club Leixões.

-Club career
+Career

+Flamengo

 Born in Benjamin Constant, Amazonas, Werton joined Flamengo's youth setup in 2013, aged nine.
 On 22 December 2020, he signed his first professional contract, after agreeing to a deal until 2023.

 Werton made his first team – and Série A – debut on 2 July 2021, coming on as a late substitute for Bruno Henrique in a 2–0 away win against Cuiabá.

+Leixões

+On 10 July 2024, Werton signed with Leixões.
+According to reports, the Heroes of the Sea paid a €1 million transfer fee for 70% of Werton's economic rights, Flamengo retained with the remaining 30%.

+On 10 August 2024, Werton made his debut for Leixões, starting and playing the full 90 minutes in a 2–1 league victory over Benfica B at the Estádio do Mar.